Brexit Talks Flirt With Failure As New Deadline Blown - UrduPoint

 The European side insists the UK accept getting back only a quarter of the fish quota -- and that the transition period should last six years.

-Hubert Carre, head of France's top commercial fishing lobby, said that this was already too much.
+Hubert Carre, head of France's top commercial fishing lobby, said this was already too much.

 "We're wondering whether a no deal is better than a bad deal," he told BFM, accusing the British of being "very greedy".